qbreis/blog/posts/blog-next-js-5-markdown.md

 This is sample content.
 The section above is called Frontmatter where we can add post metadata like title and date.
 You can add as little or as many properties in the frontmatter using YAML syntax.
 ```

+Each markdown file has a metadata section at the top containing title and date among other parameters or keywords.
+This is called YAML Front Matter, which can be parsed using a library called [gray-matter](https://github.com/jonschlinkert/gray-matter).

 Now, following tutorial indications in [Pre-rendering and Data Fetching](https://nextjs.org/learn/basics/data-fetching/blog-data) I install gray-matter to parse the metadata in each Markdown file:

 <pre><code class="language-bash contained">node ➜ /workspaces/misenplace.node-main/blog (dev-chapter-5-markdown) $ yarn add gray-matter</code></pre>